KernelPanic92/ngx-fastboot/README.md

 ## Usage

-To use **ngx-fastboot**, import the `fast` function and call it with your Angular application's `bootstrapApplication` function, root component, and configuration options.
+To use **ngx-fastboot**, import the `fastBootstrapApplication` function and call it as your Angular application's `bootstrapApplication` function.

 ### Example